soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/search-for-and-delete-messages-in-your-organization.md

 - **What happens after you delete a message?**

     A message that is deleted by using the  `New-ComplianceSearchAction -Purge -PurgeType SoftDelete` command is moved to the Deletions folder in the user's Recoverable Items folder.
 It isn't immediately purged from Office 365.
 The user can recover messages in the Deleted Items folder for the duration based on the deleted item retention period configured for the mailbox.
 After this retention period expires (or if user purges the message before it expires), the message is moved to the Purges folder and can no longer be accessed by the user.
 Once in the Purges folder, the message is again retained for the duration based on the deleted item retention period configured for the mailbox if single items recovery is enabled for the mailbox.
 (In Office 365, single item recovery is enabled by default when a new mailbox is created. ) After the deleted item retention period expires, the message is marked for permanent deletion and will be purged from Office 365 the next time that the mailbox is processed by the Managed Folder assistant.

+    A message that is deleted by using the  `New-ComplianceSearchAction -Purge -PurgeType HardDelete` command is moved to the Purges folder and can no longer be accessed by the user.
+Once in the Purges folder, the message is again retained for the duration based on the deleted item retention period configured for the mailbox if single items recovery is enabled for the mailbox.
+(In Office 365, single item recovery is enabled by default when a new mailbox is created. ) After the deleted item retention period expires, the message is marked for permanent deletion and will be purged from Office 365 the next time that the mailbox is processed by the Managed Folder assistant.

 - **How do you know that messages are deleted and moved to the user's Recoverable Items folder?**